 During business hours, the college is open to students, parents, employees, contractors, guests, and invitees.
-During non-business hours, access to all college facilities is by Proximity card and/or key, if issued, or by admittance via Facilities staff.
+During non-business hours, access to all college facilities is controlled by Facilities staff.

-Some facilities, such as the Campus Store and Library may have individual hours that may vary at different times of the year.
+Some facilities, such as the Campus Store and Library, may have individual hours that may vary at different times of the year.
 In those cases, the facilities will be secured according to schedules developed by the department responsible for the facility.
 Emergencies may necessitate changes or alterations to any posted schedules.